PCSedlaczek/FE15-CR5-Sedlaczek/README.md

 - [x] Vaxx property color (green: true, red: false)

 ## JavaScript Libraries
-- [ ] Animation with 1 library of choice
+- [x] Animation with 1 library of choice
   - [ ] Cards on hover
   - [ ] Logo on load
   - [ ] Navbar links
-  - [ ] Swiper for Hero image
+  - [x] Swiper for Hero image

 ## Bonus
-- [ ] Ascending button in navbar to organize by age
+- [x] Ascending button in navbar to organize by age

 ## Extend
+- [x] Swiper image array
 - [ ] Ascending/descending toggle button
 - [ ] Group animals into different arrays by species
 - [ ] Modal to display backstory for each animal